 Puggle Products and Accessories

-If you decide to take on the task of owning a Puggle, there are some products and accessories you may need to help make both the Puggle’s and your life easier!
+If you decide to take on the task of owning a Puggle, there are some products and accessories you may need to help make your life easier!

 We would heavily recommend purchasing a harness over a leash for this breed.
 Leashes can put extra stress on the Puggle’s already compromised breathing.
 Here are some recommendations on harnesses.

-Quality grooming tools can help your Puggle always look at their best.
+Quality grooming tools can help your pup always look at their best.

-Finally, eye protection can be a good idea if your Puggle has the bulging and prominent eyes of the Pug.
+Finally, eye protection can be a good idea if your mix has the bulging and prominent eyes of the Pug.